jdoconnor/jdoconnor/README.md

 ### My name is Jay.

 I manage teams that write scalable platforms.
-Most of my time is spent managing teams at Quip/Slack/Salesforce and creating small features in those products.
+Most of my time is spent hacking on projects and mentoring engineering leaders.

 <!--
 **jdoconnor/jdoconnor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.